Crepdo/IPCA_Image_Weighted_Display/README.md

-# IPCA on Images and Interactive Display
+# IPCA on Images and Interactive principle Display
 Including scripts for :

 1. Batched Incremental PCA targrting at find principles of large Image dataset.